deingithub/OidaVM/README.md

 - `0xf013 outhx` *Output, Hexadecimal*: Writes the content of ACC to stderr, as a hexadecimal number.
 - `0xf020 inacc` *Input To ACC*: Awaits one word of input from user and writes it into ACC.
 - `0xf030 rando` *Randomize ACC*: Writes a random value (backed by the default PRNG) into ACC.
 - `0xf040 augmt` *Augment ACC*: Increases ACC by one.
-Overflow gets silently truncated to 65535.
+Overflow gets truncated to 65535; if no overflow occurs the next instruction is skipped.
 - `0xf041 dimin` *Diminish ACC*: Diminishes ACC by one.
-Underflow gets silently truncated to 0.
+Underflow gets truncated to 0; if no underflow occurs the next instruction is skipped.
 - `0xf042 shfl4` *Shift Left Four*: Shifts the value of ACC four bytes to the left.
 - `0xf043 shfr4` *Shift Right Four*: Shifts the value of ACC four bytes to the right.
 - `0xf044 shfl1` *Shift Left One*: Shifts the value of ACC one byte to the left.